-s) The creation of a narrow passage between the proposed development and the adjoining semi-detached property may create security issues.

-Response: It is not considered that the extension would create any additional security issues either in respect of the application site or any adjacent properties.

-t) The ownership certificate associated with the application appears to be incorrect and shows a Mr Beek as the property owner, rather than a Mr and Mrs Kelley as identified on the Land Registry Records associated with the property.
+- s) The creation of a narrow passage between the proposed development and the adjoining semi-detached property may create security issues. - Response: It is not considered that the extension would create any additional security issues either in respect of the application site or any adjacent properties. - t) The ownership certificate associated with the application appears to be incorrect and shows the applicant to be the property owner, rather than the owners as identified on the Land Registry Records associated with the property.

-Response: The applicants have noted that the ownership certificate was incorrectly filled in as Mr and Mrs Kelley are the owners of the property at the current time.
+Response: The applicants have noted that the ownership certificate was incorrectly filled in at the time of submission of the planning application.
 A revised ownership certificate has been submitted to correct this error.